-1. Introduction 2.
-An COMPALL overview5 3.
-The joint intensive phase: the winter school course on Comparative Studies in Adult Education and Lifelong Learning at the University of Würzburg7 4.
-Preparation for the first week: Introduction into strategies and policy analysis9 4.1 Aims of the first week of the Winter School9 4.2 Pedagogical and didactical pathway9 5.
-Guidelines for the further preparation11 5.1 Introduction to adult education and lifelong learning13 5.2 Strategies in adult education and lifelong learning14 5.2 Introduction to comparative research in adult education 6.
-Introduction to the online-platform as resource for blended learning 7.
-Didactic integration of online-tutorials into your on-campus preparation 7.1 Which online tutorial provides what content for the preparation of the stu- dents?
-7.2 Integration Concept: Maximum resources - Minimum resources
+1. Introdu uction 4 2.
+INTALL Overview 5 3.
+Joint in tensive phase: the Adult Education Academy 7 4.
+Prepar ation for the first week: Introduction into strategies and policy analysis $$ 9 4.1 Aims of the first week of the Adult Education Academy 9 4.2 Pedagogical and didactical pathway 9 5.
+Guidel ines for the further preparation 1 l 1 5.1 Introduction to adult education and lifelong learning 1 L3 5.2 Strategies in adult education and lifelong learning 1 L 4 5.2 Introduction to comparative research in adult education ۱7 6.
+Introdu uction to the online-platform as resource for blended learning 20 7.
+Didact ic integration of online-tutorials into your on-campus preparation 2 22 7.1 Which online tutorial provides what content for the preparation of the students?
+23 7.2 Integration Concept: Maximum resources - Minimum resources 3 30